kubedb/docs/docs/guides/postgres/migration/storageMigration.md

 Here,

 - `spec.type` specifies that we are performing `StorageMigration` operation.
-- `spec.databaseRef.name` specifies that we are performing StorageMigration operation on `sample-mysql` database.
+- `spec.databaseRef.name` specifies that we are performing StorageMigration operation on `sample-postgres` database.
 - `spec.migration.storageClassName` specifies our desired StorageClass
 - `spec.migration.oldPVReclaimPolicy` specifies the reclaim policy of previous persistent volume.